 The year is now 1950.
 Eighteen-year-old Victory has decided to return to Pellucidar, eager to visit her family and investigate why the Gridley Wave transmissions to the outer world have mysteriously ceased.

 Victory Harben’s epic story continues in “Pellucidar: Dark of the Sun,” a special bonus comic in the back pages of the “Carson of Venus: The Eye of Amtor” comic book miniseries, launching February 2020 from American Mythology Productions.
-Visit your local comic shop today to preorder Issue #1 of “Carson of Venus: The Eye of Amtor” now!
-Digital edition available for preorder at Comixology and Amazon.
+Visit your local comic shop today to order “Carson of Venus: The Eye of Amtor” now!
+Issue #1, issue #2, and issue #3 are now available directly from the publisher.
+Digital editions now available at Comixology and Amazon.

 * See Tarzan and the Tarzan Twins with Jad-bal-ja, the Golden Lion by Edgar Rice Burroughs for an early adventure of Gretchen von Harben at age twelve.

 ** See Tarzan and the Lost Empire by Edgar Rice Burroughs for the story of how Tarzan met Erich von Harben, and see Tarzan at the Earth’s Core by Edgar Rice Burroughs for more on the discovery of Harbenite.

-*** See the forthcoming ERB Universe novel Tarzan: Battle for Pellucidar by Win Scott Eckert.
+*** See the ERB Universe novel Tarzan: Battle for Pellucidar by Win Scott Eckert.